-We consider the AC Electric Skateboard to be the best electric skateboard under $300 and living proof of just how good a cheap electric skateboard can be.
+We consider the Miageek Electric Skateboard to be the best electric skateboard under $300 and living proof of just how good a cheap electric skateboard can be.

 Don't believe us?
 The improvements this board makes over the entries we’ve seen above are noticeable in virtually all departments.

 Let’s start with the materials and the way they’re put together.
-The deck is made out of six-layered maple wood sandwiched between two layers of bamboo on the top and the bottom.
+The deck is made out of 7-layered high quality maple wood that can withstand collision while remaining in tact.

-This combination lends the deck incredible resilience without adding too much to its weight.
+The deck is incredibly resilient while still remaining light-weight.
 The grip tape that overlays the deck does a great job at keeping the rider’s feet in place.
 Although they don’t have nearly as much to brag about, the wheels are tactile, well made and durable.

-The unit is powered by a 350W brushless motor which produces above the average speed and excellent load.
-The Samsung-produced battery, unfortunately, falls more in line with the products we reviewed above and produces a pretty average range.
+The unit is powered by a 250W brushless hub amotor which produces above the average speed and excellent load.
+The lithium battery, unfortunately, falls more in line with the products we reviewed above and produces a pretty average range.

 And now let’s talk about the performance.